 The planning pre-application discussion service is a service aimed at providing potential applicants with the opportunity to meet with planning officers to discuss their proposal, identify key areas of concern, and gain an understanding of the planning permit application process.

 Planning applicants and agents often request advice on whether a particular proposal is likely to be successful.
 This is a valuable process because it can identify improvements needed to a scheme prior to submission and can save people submitting applications that have little or no prospect of success.

 Whilst the outcome of an application cannot be guaranteed, it is more likely to succeed if it is well prepared, supported by the development plan and properly addresses and responds to relevant issues raised at pre-application stage (by planning officers as well as the local community).
 This should also ensure the speedier delivery of decisions, time and cost savings and higher quality developments.

 There are three categories of pre-application proposals; Average, Complex, and Regional/City Significant.
 Visit the Pre-Application Proposal Categories and Supporting Information Requirements section for more information.

-Fees apply for this service - please refer to the Planning Fees and Charges section.
+Fees apply for this service.
+Refer to the Planning Fees and Charges section for more information.

 How does the service work?